 One of most politically-charged sporting events took place in New York’s Yankee Stadium on 22 June 1938 – a boxing match between the then heavyweight champion of the world, Joe Louis, the ‘Brown Bomber’, and the German, Max Schmeling, the unwilling darling of the Nazi Party.

 Born in 1905, Max Schmeling had advanced through the boxing ranks within Germany and Europe and even impressed Jack Dempsey, heavyweight champion, in a friendly fight during the champion’s tour of Europe.
 But to be a true star of the boxing world, one had to conquer the US.
-And it was to America, the 23–year-old Schmeling travelled in 1928.
+And it was to America, in 1928, the 23–year-old Schmeling travelled.

 The Low Blow Champion